NaiteYang/Nc-CoreRPG/README.md

-# PropertyPlugins
+# NcProperty
-Property plugin for RPG server.
+This is a Rpg plugin in Minecraft.
+It can run on the server.

+Function: Player's data and attributes.